sakejs/sake-core/README.md

 ```

 ### Using Sake with Cake
-You can convert any Cakefile into a Sakefile by requiring `sake` at the top
+You can upgrade any Cakefile into a Sakefile by requiring `sake-core` at the top
 of your Cakefile.

 #### More